-- a.
-Reliability and timeliness: - i. the emissions inventory is based on actual energy consumption figures for an entire year; - ii. the CO_2 emission factors and any recalculation have been applied per Section 9.1.3 from Part 1 and are provided with source citations; - iii. the data used can be traced back to the sources (for example, fuel invoices, electricity bills or consumption data); - iv. the substantiation is correct for the differences in CO_2 emission factors, methods and reported emissions with the previous emissions inventory; - v. an emissions inventory is up to date up to a maximum of 15 calendar months after the end of the year for which the emissions are reported. - b.
-Completeness: - i. the organisation must make an educated guess as to whether emissions of non-CO2 greenhouse gases27 are material.
-If this is the case, the material non-CO2 greenhouse gases should be listed separately and quantified by greenhouse gas in kg or tons of CO2 equivalents; - the emissions inventory meets all requirements of §9.3.1 Point a through t of ISO 14064-1 as adopted in normative Appendix A, using the scope classification from the GHG Protocol; - iii. the emissions inventory contains all (groups of) facilities, systems, processes or equipment from the energy balance of requirement 1.A.1 and is complete with respect to material scope 1 and scope 2 emissions; - iv. the emissions inventory lists the CO2 footprint for scope 1 and scope 2 separately; - v. the emissions inventory covers all organisational units and the organisation's activities to the extent they fall within organisational boundaries, including the organisation's projects; - vi. for fuels and energy carriers, you may - report the Well-to-Wheel (WtW) emissions in scope 1 and scope 2, or - report Tank-to-Wheel emissions (TtW) in scope 1 and scope 2 and Well-to-Tank emissions (WtT) in scope 3 (under Category 3).
+- iii. the data used can be traced back to the sources (for example, fuel invoices, electricity bills or consumption data); - iv. the substantiation is correct for the differences in CO_2 emission factors, methods and reported emissions with the previous emissions inventory; - v. an emissions inventory is up to date up to a maximum of 15 calendar months after the end of the year for which the emissions are reported. - b.
+Completeness: - i. the organisation must make an educated guess as to whether emissions of non- CO_2 greenhouse gases27 are material.
+If this is the case, the material non- CO_2 greenhouse gases should be listed separately and quantified by greenhouse gas in kg or tons of CO_2 equivalents; - the emissions inventory meets all requirements of §9.3.1 Point a through t of ISO 14064-1 as adopted in normative Appendix A, using the scope classification from the GHG Protocol; - iii. the emissions inventory contains all (groups of) facilities, systems, processes or equipment from the energy balance of requirement 3.A.1 and is complete with respect to material scope 1 and scope 2 emissions; - iv. the emissions inventory lists the CO2 footprint for scope 1 and scope 2 separately; - v. the emissions inventory covers all organisational units and the organisation's activities to the extent they fall within organisational boundaries, including the organisation's projects; - vi. for fuels and energy carriers, you may - report the Well-to-Wheel (WtW) emissions in scope 1 and scope 2, or - report Tank-to-Wheel emissions (TtW) in scope 1 and scope 2 and Well-to-Tank emissions (WtT) in scope 3 (under Category 3).
 If the organisation chooses to do this, it must be clearly stated; - vii. if the organisation demonstrably purchases green gas, it may use a green gas emission factor for the quantity purchased.
-This is demonstrable when green gas GoOs for the same quantity, by the organisation or its energy supplier, are entered as settled in the register of the issuing body in the country in which the green gas is used.
+This is demonstrable when green gas GoOs for the same quantity, by the organisation or its energy supplier, are entered as settled in the register of the issuing body in the country in which the green gas is used. - viii. the organisation reports scope 2 emissions from electricity consumption dually (see normative Appendix A for more information).
+This means that the organisation calculates emissions from electricity consumption using two methods: - Method 1: location-based method: the organisation uses one accurate emission factor28 that reflects the average emissions from electricity generation on the local, sub-national or national grid; - Method 2: market-based method: the organisation uses a separate accurate emission factor for each power source.
+In doing so, the organisation makes a division between grey and/or green electricity purchased from the grid: